s4nj1th/tiny-recursive-model/docs/documentation.md

 ## Credits

 This project demonstrates that _explicit iterative refinement_ can substitute depth, at least for structured reasoning tasks like Sudoku.
 It is intentionally minimal, interpretable, and hackable.

+> _**Note**: Some of the variable names are written in camel case inside the LaTeX blocks due to limitations with the markdown parser used._